Prapthi564/DevOps-DevSecOps-Hackathon/Coach/Solution-Guide/Hackathon-Day-2/Challenge-8.md

    ![](../media/cl7-ex3-t1-s3.png)

-4. Within a new browser tab, navigate to `https://github.com/marketplace/actions/azure-policy-compliance-scan` to view the **Azure Policy Compliance Scan** GitHub Action from the GitHub MarketPlcae.
+4. Within a new browser tab, navigate to `https://github.com/marketplace/actions/azure-policy-compliance-scan` to view the **Azure Policy Compliance Scan** GitHub Action.

 5. Go back to your `devsecops` GitHub repository.